Early assurance undergraduate partnership

 - One semester of Biochemistry

-Candidates are also required to meet or exceed the following grade point average, BCPM (Biology, Chemistry, Physics, Math courses) grade point average, and minimum MCAT scores as follows for admission to NEOMED:
+Candidates must earn a minimum grade of C or better in all of the above courses.
+Candidates applying for early assurance plan admission to NEOMED through 2024 from one of our early assurance network schools are also required to meet or exceed the following grade point average, BCPM (Biology, Chemistry, Physics, Math courses) grade point average, and minimum MCAT scores as follows for admission to NEOMED:

 |If any grade of “F” in any required prerequisite is earned||Do not admit/denial||Do not admit/denial|